Sarah Jane Robinson: Further charges, trial and sentence

 While the police were still investigating, they made one further arrest: that of Dr. Charles C. Beers, of Boston.
 In October 1886, the trio were indicted for William and Lizzie's murders, with all of them pleading not guilty on every charge at their arraignment on December 14, 1886.
 Then, surprisingly, in January 1887, the grand jury revealed four more indictments against Sarah Jane for the killings of Oliver Sleeper, Sarah's husband Moses, her brother-in-law Prince Arthur Freeman, and little Thomas Freeman.
 During this whole ordeal, Robinson tried to feign insanity, but this was later refuted by Dr. Kelly of the McLean Asylum.

-Before the trial started, a noelle prosequi was entered by Attorney General A. J. Waterman, dismissing the charges against Thomas Smith and Charles Beers.
+Before the trial started, a nolle prosequi was entered by Attorney General A. J. Waterman, dismissing the charges against Thomas Smith and Charles Beers.
 On December 13, 1887, the trial against Sarah Jane for the murder of her son, William, began.
 The six-day long trial was followed by twenty-four hours of jury deliberation and resulted in a hung jury.
 On February 6, 1888, Sarah Jane was put on trial for the murder of her brother-in-law, Prince Arthur Freeman.
 On February 11, 1888, Sarah Jane Robinson was convicted of murdering Prince Freeman and sentenced to death by hanging.
 The following year, when Robinson's house had already been sold at auction and the new owner was making improvements, a box of rat poison was discovered behind the furnace, in a hole of the cellar wall, which was quickly tied back to Robinson.

 After her sentence was announced, and despite the fact a majority of the public disdained her, a petition was started to commute Robinson's sentence.
 Although the Governor's Council allegedly was against such a decision, they later decided to indeed commute the sentence to life in prison, much to the surprise of both the press and the citizens of Boston.
 Robinson died behind bars on January 3, 1906.